sougata-github/ai-chat-app/README.md

   - Clicking on each chat will navigate to `/chat/chatId`
   - When a chat gets deleted, the chat below should animate-in (AnimatePresence popLayout)
   - Render chats which are not `archived=true (server-side)`
+  - Create modal global store for opening and closing of dialogs using zustand

 - /chat page